akankshimody/STA-380-Exercises/Visual story telling part 2 flights at ABIA/AirportR.md

 ![](AirportR_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

+Here, we’ve plotted the top 10 origins with the most cancellations, only including incoming flights to Austin.
+St. Louis Lambert International Airport has the highest portion of cancellations of all the origin locations.

 ``` r
 # plot the percentage of total cancellations per day in descending order
 d2 = incoming %>%